AdamPastar/BoomboxMusicMaker/README.md

 9. When will it be ready, open Unturned's locale files in Steam, go to folder "Maps", choose the map folder you like, open folder "Bundles" and copy "Boombox" folder in the constructor in it.
 10. Run Unturned, type "Play" ---> "Singleplayer" and choose map which you copied "Boombox" folder (don't forget to enable cheat codes)
 11. Type to the chat "/give 1466" (Boombox ID)
-12. Place it and listen your favorite music in your favorite game!!!
+12. Place it and listen your favorite music in your favorite game!
-13. Congratulations, you have created your mod!
+13. Congratulations, you have created your mod.
 14. Add star on my project.